infinityworks/101-Sessions/sessions/DBT-100/DBT_Workshop/jaffle_shop/README.md

 )
 select * from transformed_customer
 ```

+Notice how the compiled sql output hasn't changed!

 Putting it all together, lets create the stg_orders model by following the steps bellow